brikeats/brikeats.github.io-src/content/receipt_reader.md

 ### OCR

 I used Azure's computer vision API to do the OCR.
-Google and amazon also offer such services, but Azure's API was the only one that returns the bounding box of each of the words.
+Google and Amazon also offer such services, but Azure's API was the only one that returns the bounding box of each of the words.
 This is very important for parsing the contents.
 In addition to the word bounding boxes, the Azure API also tries to group the words into sections.
 I didn't find this to be useful at all.

 ### Parsing